AmmarYasserAI-2/Machine-Learning-Specialization-Coursera-Assignments/README.md

 This repository contains my solutions to assignments from the **Machine Learning Specialization by DeepLearning.AI** on Coursera.

 Currently includes:
+- ✅ **Course 1: Supervised Machine Learning: Regression and Classification** – Completed (No assignments provided in this course)
 - ✅ **Course 2: Advanced Learning Algorithms** – Completed
 - ⏳ **Course 3: Unsupervised Learning, Recommenders, and Reinforcement Learning** – In Progress